-In this article, we will discuss how to remove dry erase marker stains out of clothing.
+In this article, we will discuss how to get dry erase marker out of clothes.
 Dry erase markers are a convenient way of writing on many surfaces at once, but they can be difficult to get out of clothes if you don’t know how to tackle this situation.

 In order to prevent ruining your favorite outfits, it’s important that you have the right tools and techniques for removing them before they have a chance to set in.

 We’ll go over tips to remove any pesky stains left behind by these pens so that you never need to worry about ruining your wardrobe again!

 The first step is always prevention: make sure not to use dry-erase markers when wearing clothing that can’t handle it or if someone else might come into contact with the clothing.
 Next, if you do get a dry erase marker on your clothes or other fabric surfaces, it’s best to remove it as soon as possible before the ink has a chance to set.